 You can’t seem to understand that breasts have been made into such a strong sexual symbol in our culture that they can provoke a fetish response in the West, on some level, among men and women alike, but not in places like tribal societies, where they are not sexualized.

 And oddly – or maybe not — it is not uncommon for a woman in Western society to get aroused by seeing her own sexy self through her lover’s eyes.
 As she imagines his arousal over her body and lives through it, on some level she vicariously makes love to herself.
 After all, he’s not a sex object to focus on.
 She is.
 Yet it’s hetero because she needs his gaze and his lust to get aroused.
 This may sound strange to a lot of guys, but plenty of women recognize themselves in this.

 Meanwhile, I know quite a few lesbians and bisexual women and more than one has offered to have sex with me.
-But the thought of genital contact nauseates me.
-If I were bi that wouldn’t happen.
-Doesn’t happen with guys.
-I find myself not “getting” why some girls want sex with other girls.
-It’s fine that some do.
-I just can’t relate to it.
+But I’m just not interested.

 If despite all this explanation it’s important to you to believe that I’m bi, go ahead.
 No big deal.
 I’m interested in educating people but I’m tired of trying to explain something that you may never understand.

 Now, it could even be that I have a natural ability to be bisexual but that that potentiality is so repressed in our homophobic culture that I no longer have access to it.
 In fact, one time I found myself rather drawn to one woman, but still didn’t want sex with her.
 So it just seems weird to me to think of myself as bisexual when I have no interest in actual sex.

 But the thing is, the breast fetish has nothing to do with male heterosexuality, either.